Derandomized Parallel Repetition via Structured PCPs: Introduction

 We turn to discuss PCPs with linear structure.
 The \emph{underlying graph structure} of a two-query PCP is a graph defined as follows.
 The vertices are the proof coordinates, and the edges correspond to all possible query pairs of the verifier.
 (See also Section~\ref{subsec:PCP}).
 We say that a graph has \emph{linear structure} if the vertices can be identified with a vector space $\F^{m}$ and the edges, which clearly can be viewed as a subset of $\F^{2m}$, form a linear subspace of $\F^{2m}$ (see also Definition~\ref{def:linear-structure}).
 A two-query PCP has linear structure if its underlying graph has linear structure.

 As mentioned above, an additional contribution of this work is the construction of PCPs with linear structure.
-That is, we prove the following result. \begin{theorem} [ PCPs with linear structure]Every language $L\in NP$ has a PCP system with linear structure, using $O(\log n)$ randomness, constant alphabet size, and such that the PCP has perfect completeness and soundness error $1-1/\poly\log n$. \end{theorem} We believe that Theorem~\ref{thm:structure} is interesting in its own right: For known PCPs, the underlying graph structure is quite difficult to describe, mostly due to the fact that PCP constructions are invariably based on composition.
-In principle, however, the fact that a PCP is a {}``complex'' object need not prevent the underlying graph from being simple.
+That is, we prove the following result. \begin{theorem} [ PCPs with linear structure]Every language $L\in\NP$ has a two-query PCP system with a linear structure which has perfect completeness, soundness error $1-1/\poly\log n$, constant alphabet size, proof length $\poly\left(n\right)$, and randomness complexity $O(\log n)$. \end{theorem} We believe that Theorem~\ref{thm:structure} is interesting in its own right: For known PCPs, the underlying graph structure is quite difficult to describe, mostly due to the fact that PCP constructions are invariably based on composition.
+In principle, however, the fact that a PCP is a ``complex'' object need not prevent the underlying graph from being simple.
 In analogy, certain Ramanujan expanders~\cite{LPS88} are Cayley graphs that are very easy to describe, even if the proof of their expansion is not quite so easy.
 It is therefore interesting to study whether there exist PCPs with simple underlying graphs.

 Philosophically, the more structured the PCP, the stronger is the implied statement about the class NP, and the easier it is to exploit for applications.
 Indeed, the structure of a PCP system has been used in several previous works.
 For example, Khot constructs~\cite{K06} a PCP with quasi-random structure in order to establish the hardness of minimum bisection.
 Dinur~\cite{D07} imposes an expansion structure on a PCP to obtain amplification.